Topswops: Topswops

-Besides these results, Morales and Sudborough have recently proven that the lower bound for $f(N)$ is a quadratic function in $N$.
+Besides these results, Morales and Sudborough have proven that the lower bound for $f(N)$ is a quadratic function in $N$.
 The optimal values are, however, still unknown.
 There have been several attempts to find the optimal values, for example by A. Pepperdine.
 For rows with 19 or fewer numbers, the exact solution is known.
 Larger rows only have lower bounds, which is shown on the right.